jndctranslation/landing_page/pages/legal.md

 ---
-title: Expert Legal Translation Services | JNDC Translation
+title: Legal Translation Services | JNDC Translation
 description: >-
-  JNDC Translation have experienced in providing expert legal translation services for contract, terms, conditions, permits, policies and much more. our certified legal translators and reviewers will accurately translate sensitive legal materials into your desired language.
+  JNDC Translation have experienced in providing legal translation services for contract, terms, conditions, permits, policies and much more. our certified legal translators and reviewers will accurately translate sensitive legal materials into your desired language.
 permalink: /pages/legal
 layout: default
 ---